 The Norwegian government has decided that students from outside the European Economic Area (EEA) and Switzerland must pay tuition fees.

 Please note that the tuition fees come in addition to the documentation of financial stability required by the Norwegian Directorate of Immigration to qualify for a residence permit.
-All students must also pay the semester fee.
+(Information about the available account at USN)

 How much are the fees?